Global evangelism -- Communicating the Gospel in a pluralistic world

 2. Identify and describe some key movements and individuals in the history of the global expansion of the Christian movement, including those within one's own denomination

-3. Articulate some of the problems and skills involved in the complexities of communicating the gospel cross-culturally, taking into account insights from applied anthropology
+3. Articulate some of the problems and skills involved in the challenge of communicating the gospel cross-culturally, taking into account insights from applied anthropology

 4. Give a biblical rationale for involvement in development and social change and outline ways the Church is involved at home and abroad.